How do we live in harmony with each other and the Earth?

 Valuing what matters

 For too long Western societies have focused on growing financial wealth, at the expense of people and the Earth.
 It’s impossible and undesirable to grow that kind of economy on a finite planet.

 If we are to build systems that meet our real needs we have to first understand what those needs are and start growing the stuff that will allow us to thrive: good food from healthy soils, safe and supportive homes and communities, space to develop and express our creativity, opportunities to increase our capacity for co-operation and kindness.

-Working with poor communities in Chile in the 1980s, economist Manfred Max-Neef became disillusioned with mainstream economic thinking and with his colleagues developed a framework called Barefoot Economics.
+Working with poor communities in Latin America in the 80s, Chilean economist Manfred Max-Neef became disillusioned with mainstream economic thinking and with his colleagues developed a framework called Barefoot Economics.
 Also known as Human Scale Development, it is an holistic approach that integrates economics, ecology and human wellbeing.